 - Freeze again for another 10 minutes or so, then cover with the remaining chocolate.

-- Freeze for another 10 minutes or leave in a cold place for a couple of hours or so to set.
+- Freeze for further 10 minutes or leave in a cold place for a couple of hours or so to set.
 Then turn out of the moulds and enjoy.